AmpliconSuite/AmpliconReconstructorOM/README.md

 A descripton of other command line arguments can produced by running AR with the `--help` flag.

+For highly-complex or large focal amplifications, setting `--noConnect` is recommended.
+After identifying relevant scaffolds, a condensed version of the reconstruction can be performed by using `OMPathFinder.py` and specifying `--contig_subset` on the relevant Bionano contig IDs.

 ### Running an AR test
 You can test AR on using previously published data.
 The GBM39 cell line has been previously characterized by AR in [Wu, et al., <em>Nature</em>](https://www.nature.com/articles/s41586-019-1763-5).
 We have made WGS data and OM data publicly available: